fragcolor-xyz/shards/docs/docs/contribute/docs/start-documenting.md

     ![How markdown works.](assets/what-is-markdown.png)

-We will install MkDocs using the Package Installer for Python (pip).
+Install MkDocs using the Package Installer for Python (pip).
 Run the following command in your terminal:

 === "Command"